AhmedARmohamed/AhmedARmohamed/README.md

 📫 How to reach me: https://www.linkedin.com/in/ahmedarmohamed/

-⚡ Fun fact: I also work with data and i practice data anaylytics using Excel, SQL, Python and Power BI and Tabeleau
+⚡ Fun fact: I also work with data and i practice data analytics using Excel, SQL, Python and Power BI and Tabeleau